 How To Get There

-From Alice Springs, the easiest way to get there is to follow the Stuart Highway south 275km to the Kulgera Road House.
+From Alice Springs, the easiest way to get to Lambert Centre of Australia is to follow the Stuart Highway south 275km to the Kulgera Road House.

 There you can fuel up before hitting the dirt and going 126km east towards Finke.
 The turn off is on the left and is poorly signed.